 Applications are submitted online.
-Dates for two training workshops will be provided.
+Dates for our mandatory training will be provided.
 You'll be asked to confirm that you're able to attend these workshops if you join us.
-We'll acknowledge your application and arrange for a call from one of our Regional Managers.
+We'll acknowledge your application and arrange for a call from one of our regional managers.
 Please only apply if you see a vacancy that's suitable for you.

-Interviews are face to face, relaxed and informative.
-You'll meet with a volunteer Area Coordinator and Regional Manager and explore with them the match of your skills and experience to the needs of the role.
-Following the interview, we will be in touch by phone to let you if your application has been successful.
+Interviews are face to face or via video call, relaxed and informative.
+You'll meet with a volunteer area coordinator and regional manager and explore with them the match of your skills and experience to the needs of the role.
+Following the interview, we will be in touch to let you if your application has been successful.
 Please note that there may be other people applying for the position and other interviews taking place.
-You can, at any point, chose to withdraw your application if you decide the role is not for you.
+You can, at any point, choose to withdraw your application if you decide the role is not for you.

-Area Secretaries attend the Induction Workshop and will also have a training session about their role.
+Area secretaries attend the Induction 1 and 2 and will also have a training session about their role.

-Induction for Local Prison Representatives includes accompanied visits to the prison they'll be supporting.
+Induction for prison volunteers includes accompanied visits to the prison they'll be supporting.
 These are arranged so that you are introduced to key people in your prison.
-We'll also arrange for you to observe Mentor Training taking place.
+We'll also arrange for you to observe mentor training taking place.